MARKET PLACE

 Silver Street had some fine old buildings, such as a picturesque mansion on the north side, having a wooden porch on whose jambs were carved the Neville arms.
 There was also a 17th century house, once belonging to Sir John Duck. noted for a massive oak staircase.

-Caldcleugh (later to become Archibalds) had their original store at 38 Silver St.
+Caldcleugh (later to become Archibalds) had their original store at 38 Silver Street.

 The Jubilee Church, formerly the Primitive Methodists had its origin in Back Silver Street.